 Ingredients

-- 2 green bell peppers, chopped, or 2 cups
+- 2 cups chopped green bell peppers or 2 large green bell peppers

 Instructions